 Inclement Weather Policy

-The University of Tennessee will remain open except in the most severe weather conditions.
-The Chancellor (or appointed representative) may officially close or suspend selected activities of the university because of extreme weather conditions.
-When a decision to close is reached, campus and local radio and TV stations will be notified and the notice will be posted on the front page at utk.edu.
-Those who have signed up for UTAlert will be notified via text message.
+The chancellor (or appointed representative) may officially close or suspend selected activities of the university because of extreme weather conditions.
+When a decision to close is made, information is distributed to the campus community, shared with local media and posted on the front page at utk.edu.

-In the event of inclement weather when the University remains open, all faculty, administrators and staff will be expected to make every reasonable effort to maintain their regular work schedules, but are advised to avoid undue risks in traveling.
-Employees who anticipate arriving late or not arriving at work at all should notify their immediate supervisors.
-Employees have the option of charging their time off to annual leave or leave without pay, or, with approval, they may make up their lost work hours.
+In the event of inclement weather when the university remains open, all faculty and staff are expected to make every reasonable effort to maintain their regular work schedules, but are advised to avoid undue risks in traveling.
+Employees who anticipate arriving late or not arriving at all should notify their immediate supervisor.
+Employees have the option of charging their time off to annual leave or to take leave without pay.
+With prior approval, employees can make up lost work hours.

-Students will be responsible for any academic work they miss due to absences caused by severe weather conditions.
-It is the individual student’s responsibility to take the initiative to make up any missed work, and it is the instructor’s responsibility to provide a reasonable opportunity for students to complete assignments or exams missed due to such absences.
-Faculty members have discretion in determining whether an additional session will be added for the class or if additional work is assigned due to the closure or delayed opening.
+Students are responsible for any academic work they miss due to absences caused by severe weather conditions.
+It is the student’s responsibility to take the initiative to make up any missed class work.
+If a faculty member cannot attend class, it is that faculty member’s responsibility to notify their students and to provide a reasonable opportunity to complete assignments or examinations missed due to the weather conditions.